| One of the best kept secrets in Disney animation collecting is the variety of original

 Pluto, the Three Little Pigs and many others.
 Cels that still exist from this time period

-and model sheets will not be bargains, but good values can be found if you
+model sheets will not be bargains, but good values can be found if you concentrate on

-concentrate on lesser characters and scenes.
-Keep in mind that the first color Mickey
+lesser characters and scenes.
+Keep in mind that the first color Mickey cartoon was in

 Best Values: Look for original pencil art of the main characters to get the best bang